MicrosoftDocs/appcenter-docs/docs/sdk/auth/xamarin.md

 }
 ```

-The code sample requires to install the [JWT nuget package](https://www.nuget.org/packages/System.IdentityModel.Tokens.Jwt/).
+The code sample requires the [JWT nuget package](https://www.nuget.org/packages/System.IdentityModel.Tokens.Jwt/).
 If your application uses Xamarin.Forms, the package needs to be installed in the .NET standard portable project and also the Android and iOS platform projects.

 ## Sign out